Olive: Nutrition

-One hundred grams of cured green olives provide 146 calories, are a rich source of vitamin E (25% of the Daily Value, DV), and contain a large amount of sodium (104% DV); other nutrients are insignificant.
+A 100 g reference serving of cured green olives provides 609 kJ of food energy, are a rich source of vitamin E (25% of the Daily Value, DV), and contain a large amount of sodium (104% DV); other nutrients are insignificant.
 Green olives are 75% water, 15% fat, 4% carbohydrates and 1% protein (table).

-Phytochemicals

-The polyphenol composition of olive fruits varies during fruit ripening and during processing by fermentation when olives are immersed whole in brine or crushed to produce oil.
-In raw fruit, total polyphenol contents, as measured by the Folin method, are 117 mg/100 g in black olives and 161 mg/100 g in green olives, compared to 55 and 21 mg/100 g for extra virgin and virgin olive oil, respectively.
-Olive fruit contains several types of polyphenols, mainly tyrosols, phenolic acids, flavonols and flavones, and for black olives, anthocyanins.
-The main bitter flavor of olives before curing results from oleuropein and its aglycone which total in content, respectively, 72 and 82 mg/100 g in black olives, and 56 and 59 mg/100 g in green olives.
+The polyphenol composition of olives varies during ripening and during fermentation for table olives or crushing for oil.
+In raw fruit, polyphenol content, as measured by the Folin method, is 117 mg/100 g in black olives and 161 mg/100 g in green olives, compared to 55 and 21 mg/100 g for extra virgin and virgin olive oil, respectively.
+Olives contain several types of polyphenol, mainly tyrosols, phenolic acids, flavonols and flavones, and for black olives, anthocyanins.
+The bitter flavour of uncured olives results mainly from oleuropein and aglycone which total 72 and 82 mg/100 g in black olives, and 56 and 59 mg/100 g in green olives, respectively.

 During the crushing, kneading and extraction of olive fruit to obtain olive oil, oleuropein, demethyloleuropein and ligstroside are hydrolyzed by endogenous beta-glucosidases to form aldehydes, dialdehydes, and aldehydic aglycones.
-Polyphenol content also varies with olive cultivar and the manner of presentation, with plain olives having higher contents than those that are pitted or stuffed.
+Polyphenol content varies with olive cultivar and the manner of presentation; plain olives contain more than those that are stoned or stuffed.

-Allergenic potential

 Olive tree pollen is extremely allergenic, with an OPALS allergy scale rating of 10 out of 10.

-Olea europaea is primarily wind-pollinated and its buoyant pollen is a strong trigger for asthma.
-One popular variety, 'Swan Hill', is widely sold as an "allergy-free" olive tree; however, this variety does bloom and produce allergenic pollen.
+Uses

+The olive tree, Olea europaea, has been cultivated for table olives—the tree's fruit, olive oil, its decorative wood, and for ornamental use.
+About 80% of all harvested olives are used for oil, and the rest as table olives.
+The olive is one of the "trinity" or "triad" of basic ingredients in Mediterranean cuisine, along with wheat (for bread, pasta, and couscous) and the grape (for wine).

+Table olives

+Fermentation and curing

+Raw olives are naturally very bitter and astringent; to make them palatable, olives must be cured and fermented, thereby removing substantial amounts of bitter phenolic compounds, especially oleuropein.
+The curing process may take from a few days with lye, to a few months with brine or salt packing.
+Many of the fermentations are carried out by lactic acid bacteria; the lactic acid that they produce makes the olives more acidic, preventing the growth of harmful species of bacteria, so the table olives can be stored without refrigeration.

+Classes of table olive

+Table olives are classified by the International Olive Council (IOC) into three groups according to the degree of ripeness achieved before harvesting: